Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADAppCredential.md

 # Get-AzADAppCredential

 ## SYNOPSIS
-List key credentials and password credentials for an application.
+Lists key credentials and password credentials for an application.

 ## SYNTAX